Moran's I

 seurat_rctd <- readRDS("data/intermediate_seurat/seurat_RCTD.rds")Spatially Variable Genes

-Identify spatially variable genes whose expression changes across tissue locations.
-This lesson shows how to detect, visualize, and prioritize SVGs as markers of spatial domains and gradients.
+In this lesson, we will identify spatially variable genes (SVGs) whose expression changes across tissue locations.
+This lesson shows how to detect, visualize and prioritize SVGs as markers of spatial domains and gradients.

 Variable genes, Spatial patterns, Spatial autocorrelation, Spatial gradients